9 Tips to Keep You Operating at a Strategic Level

-- Informs your employees of the purpose of their efforts and ultimately what’s in it for them.
+- it informs your employees of the purpose of their efforts and ultimately what’s in it for them.

-- Puts things in context so priorities are easy to set and decisions are easier.
+- it puts things in context so priorities are easy to set and decisions are easier.

-- Helps focus on what’s important to be sure your improvement efforts are targeted correctly.
+- it helps focus on what’s important to be sure your improvement efforts are targeted correctly.